noraheaphy/finalproject/README.md

 *Table 1.
 Standard CHELSA bioclimatic variables.
 More information on this dataset is available at Karger, et al. 2017.*

 ### **2. Molecular data acquisition**
-I had hoped to obtain the full data matrix of genes and taxa assembled by Ocampo and Columbus (2012), comprising 80 samples of Portulaca, representing 59 species, 10 subspecies, 3 cultivars, and 3 outgroups from Cactaceae, Talinaceae, and Montiaceae.
-The matrix includes nuclear ribosomal DNA loci (ITS, comprising ITS1, the 5.8S gene, and ITS2) and chloroplast DNA loci (protein-coding ndhF, trnT-psbD intergenic spacer, and ndhA intron.
-The P. oleracea species complex, which is taxonomically complicated and contested, is considered at the subspecies level.
+I had hoped to obtain the full data matrix of genes and taxa assembled by Ocampo and Columbus (2012), comprising 80 samples of Portulaca—59 species, 10 subspecies, 3 cultivars, and 3 outgroups from Cactaceae, Talinaceae, and Montiaceae.
+The matrix was assembled from nuclear ribosomal DNA loci (ITS, comprising ITS1, the 5.8S gene, and ITS2) and chloroplast DNA loci (protein-coding ndhF, trnT-psbD intergenic spacer, and ndhA intron.
 However, given the time constraints of the project and the unresponsiveness of the paper's authors, I opted instead to use a tree file provided by Ian Gilman in the Edwards Lab who had previously replicated Ocampo and Columbus's analysis.
 I obtained a full phylogeny for the Portullugo clade from the Edwards Lab (Figure 3) and subsetted this dataset to the Anacampserotaceae taxa.
 NEXUS files for each phylogeny can be found in the data folder of the repository: [Portulaca](https://github.com/noraheaphy/finalproject/blob/master/data/Ocampo_Portulaca.parts.treefile) and [Anacampserotaceae](https://github.com/noraheaphy/finalproject/blob/master/data/anacamps.treefile)

 **Note:** The climate niche comparison between Anacampserotaceae and Portulaca is primarily phylogenetic, while the comparison between Calandrinia and Portulaca is primarily geographic.
 Therefore, Calandrinia is not currently included in the following phyolgenetic analyses.